 - "The 2015 Infiniti QX60 is a fine alternative to the more established 3-row luxury SUVs such as the Audi Q7, Acura MDX and Buick Enclave.
 Typical of Infiniti's design language, the QX60's elegant exterior seems less blocky and upright than that of some luxury SUVs, and its powertrain offerings and luxury features are at the cutting edge of automotive technology." -- AutoTrader

 - “The QX60 offers the usual ‘premium’ polish and features with unusual control clarity and a serene driving experience." -- Consumer Guide

 - "The 2015 Infiniti QX60 is a 7-passenger, 3-row crossover SUV that boasts impressive levels of standard equipment, easy and comfortable driving manners, and innovative technology that includes a system that applies the brakes to prevent a collision when backing up." -- Kelley Blue Book

 - "Despite the name change, the crossover remains a commodious, luxury-packed people mover.
 Though lacking in driving excitement, it does feature myriad available tech, entertainment and safety features along with a comfortable cabin." -- Left Lane News

-The 2014 Infiniti QX60 seats seven and has standard front-wheel drive.
+The 2015 Infiniti QX60 seats seven and has standard front-wheel drive.
 All-wheel drive is optional.
-A 3.5-liter V6 engine and CVT are standard.
-The QX60 comes in one trim, but offers multiple option packages that add available interior and technology features.
-The QX60 Hybrid is reviewed separately.
-Infiniti renamed nearly all its vehicles for 2014.
-Aside from its name, the QX60 is nearly identical to the 2013 JX35, which was introduced as an all-new model last year.
-As a result, this overview uses applicable research and reviews from 2013 and 2014.
+A 3.5-liter V6 engine and a continuously variable transmission (CVT) are standard.
+The QX60 comes in one trim, but there are multiple options packages available.
+A hybrid model is also available.
+The QX60 gets an updated CVT for 2015, but sees few other changes for 2015.
+As a result, this overview uses applicable research and reviews from the 2013 through 2015 model years.